aio-libs/aiozmq/docs/rpc.rst

 -----

-While :ref:`low-level API <aiozmq-low-level>` provides core support for :term:`ZeroMQ` transports :term:`End User <enduser>` usually need for some high-level API.
+While :ref:`low-level API <aiozmq-low-level>` provides core support for :term:`ZeroMQ` transports an :term:`End User <enduser>` usually needs for some high-level API.

-Thus we have :mod:`aiozmq.rpc` for Remote Procedure Calls.
+Thus we have the :mod:`aiozmq.rpc` for Remote Procedure Calls.

-The main goal of module is to provide *easy-to-use interface* for calling some method from remote process, which probably has been started on other machine.
+The main goal of the module is to provide *easy-to-use interface* for calling some method from remote process, which may be started on other host.

 :term:`ZeroMQ` itself gives handy sockets but says nothing about RPC.

-In other hand this module provides human API but it's compatible with our implementaion only.
+In other hand this module provides human API but is not compatible with others.

-If you need something other please feel free to build your own implementation based on :ref:`low level primitives <aiozmq-low-level>`.
+If you need to support some RPC protocol over ZeroMQ layer please feel free to build your own implementation on top of :ref:`low level primitives <aiozmq-low-level>`.

-This module uses :term:`ZeroMQ` *DEALER*/*ROUTER* sockets and custom communication protocol (which use :term:`msgpack`).
+This module uses :term:`ZeroMQ` *DEALER*/*ROUTER* sockets and custom communication protocol (which uses :term:`msgpack` by the way).

 .. _aiozmq-rpc-client: